LizzyParkerPannell/Untargeted_metabolomics_workflow/README.md

 # Untargeted Metabolomics Workflow

 Code in this repository can help with processing untargeted metabolomics of e.g. plant secondary metabolites or E.coli metabolites.
-The workflow can be found ... (put link here) ... and relies on existing open source tools including [XCMSonline](https://xcmsonline.scripps.edu/landing_page.php?pgcontent=mainPage) (for LCMS data), an [in-house macro]() from Overy *et al.* 2005 (for MALDI or DI-MS data), [MassUp](https://www.sing-group.org/mass-up/quickstart) or [MALDIquant](https://strimmerlab.github.io/software/maldiquant/) (for MALDI data).
+The [workflow](https://untargeted-metabolomics-workflow.netlify.app/00_overview/05_workflow-diagram/) relies on existing open source tools including [XCMSonline](https://xcmsonline.scripps.edu/landing_page.php?pgcontent=mainPage) (for LCMS data), an [in-house macro]() from Overy *et al.* 2005 (for MALDI or DI-MS data), [MassUp](https://www.sing-group.org/mass-up/quickstart) or [MALDIquant](https://strimmerlab.github.io/software/maldiquant/) (for MALDI data).

 The code can prepare a peak intensity table which is suitable for undirected (PCA) and directed (OPLS-DA) analysis using Metabolanalyst, R or SIMCA-P+ (proprietary).